 Most of us have a little of all these types in us.
 In some situations, we act like a victim.
 In others, we act like a survivor.
 And, probably less than we’d truly want, we act like a Thriver.

-So what are the keys to acting more and more like a Thriver?
+So what are the key action steps to live more and more like a Thriver?

 1. Do what you love.